Prepared by the Personalized Nutrition & COVID-19 Task Force of the American Nutrition Association

 - Sources of quercetin include: Dill, fennel leaf, onion, oregano, chili pepper

-- Sources of luteolin-7-glucoside and apigenine-7-glucoside include: Olive, start fruit
+- Sources of luteolin-7-glucoside and apigenine-7-glucoside include: Olive, star fruit

 - Sources of demethoxycurumin and curcumin include: Turmeric